-When I change my routine and lift harder or do distance running instead of speed work.
-I like to gauge where my heart rate is when I reach muscle failure or a comfortable running pace.
-Where I personally get the most use is observing my recovery time from near max heart rate to 40-50%.
-This is a good way to gauge if you are getting more fit with your routine.
-If your recovery time decreases with PFT type exercises you are getting in better shape.
+When I change my routine and lift harder or do distance running instead of speed work, I like to gauge where my heart rate is when I reach muscle failure or a comfortable running pace.
+Where I get the most use is observing my recovery time from near max heart rate to 40%-50%.
+This is a good way to gauge if you are getting fitter with your routine.
+If your recovery time decreases with physical fitness test (PFT)-type exercises, you are getting in better shape.

-To answer your question, no you really do not need to adhere to the 117-146bpm zone for your PRT training.
-If you are training for ace the PT and the run, you will need to build speed through interval and faster pace training.
-Typically the heart rate zone you see on the cardio machines are target zones for you to optimally burn fat (staying aerobic) and not pushing the envelope of increasing your PRT scores.
+You do not need to adhere to the 117-146 beats-per-minute zone for your PRT training.
+If you are training to ace the PT and the run, you will need to build speed through interval and faster pace training.
+The heart-rate zones you typically see on the cardio machines are target zones for you to burn fat optimally (staying aerobic) and not pushing the envelope to increase your PRT scores.

-Using this information, you can create workout plans that can better simulate the job experience by adding in short sprints in between sets of weight training or calisthenics for instance.
-Learning how to recover from the adrenalin rush is helpful in managing stress either on the job or not.
+Using this information, you can create workout plans that can better simulate the job experience by adding short sprints between sets of weight training or calisthenics, for instance.
+Learning how to recover from the adrenaline rush is helpful in managing stress, either on the job or not.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.